Nivekk/KOS/README.md

 ### Controls that must be used with LOCK

     THROTTLE            // Lock to a decimal value between 0 and 1.
-    STEERING            // Lock to a direction.
+    STEERING            // Lock to a direction(R()), vector, or node.
-    WHEELTHROTTLE       // Seperate throttle for wheels
+    WHEELTHROTTLE       // Separate throttle for wheels
-    WHEELSTEERING       // Seperate steering system for wheels
+    WHEELSTEERING       // Lock to LATLNG(), target, or bare heading(320).

 Structures